tolauwae/phd-thesis/src/remote/remote.typ

 To use high-level languages with WARDuino in practice, the actions need to be lifted from their WebAssembly interface to the host language.
 In this section we showed how this interoperability can be implemented to various degrees, ranging from using the low-level WebAssembly interface directly, to a high-level interface that integrates completely with the paradigms of the higher-level language.
-The examples listed here can be used as a general recipe for implementing language integration libraries in other languages that compile to WebAssembly.
+#note[Examples can be found on the #link("https://topllab.github.io/WARDuino/")[documentation website] and in the #link("https://github.com/TOPLLab/WARDuino")[GitHub repository]]The examples listed here can be used as a general recipe for implementing language integration libraries in other languages that compile to WebAssembly.
-For instance, programs written in C, Rust, and AssemblyScript have been used with WARDuino using the implementation strategies outlined here.#note[Example programs can be found on the #link("https://topllab.github.io/WARDuino/")[documentation website] and in the #link("https://github.com/TOPLLab/WARDuino")[GitHub repository]]
+For instance, programs written in C, Rust, and AssemblyScript have been used with WARDuino using the implementation strategies outlined here.

 == Extending the Virtual Machine<remote:extending>

-#[
+//#[
-#show raw: set text(size: script, font: monospace)
+//#show raw: set text(size: script, font: monospace)

 In the previous sections we explained that WARDuino has native support for the most significant features of the microcontroller, such as monot("GPIO->SPI"), $mono("PWM")$, $mono("SPI")$, as well as communication protocols, such as $mono("HTTP")$ and $mono("MQTT")$.
-However, we need to keep the memory constraints of the microcontrollers in mind.
+#note[For readers familiar with OS architectures, this is somewhat familiar to the unikernel approach.]However, we need to keep the memory constraints of the microcontrollers in mind.
 Given the #emph[hardware limitations] of embedded devices, it is important to keep the WARDuino virtual machine as small as possible.
 We therefore restricted the supported libraries to the most essential ones for embedded applications.
-Furthermore, when compiling the virtual machine, developers can disable select actions to reduce the size of WARDuino further.#note[For readers familiar with OS architectures, this is somewhat familiar to the unikernel approach.]
+Furthermore, when compiling the virtual machine, developers can disable select actions to reduce the size of WARDuino further.
 On the other hand, developers can add new actions to the WARDuino VM for specific functionality or hardware they require for their projects.
 In this section we give an overview of how to add new actions to the WARDuino VM.
-]
+//]

 === Creating User-Defined actions<remote:sub:extending>